Artist Stories

 John Singer Sargent, Zuleika, c.
 1906, transparent and opaque watercolor, Brooklyn Museum, New York, NY, USA.

-The Brooklyn Museum and Museum of Fine Arts Boston own the two biggest collections of Sargent’s watercolors anywhere in the world.
+The Brooklyn Museum and Museum of Fine Arts Boston own the two most extensive collections of Sargent’s watercolors anywhere in the world.
 The museums acquired these watercolors from the Knoedler Gallery after exhibitions in 1909 (Brooklyn selection) and 1912 (Boston selection).
 Accordingly, the two sets depict different themes and locales.
-Initially, however, Sargent was reluctant to part with his collection of watercolors, preferring to keep them close for his own enjoyment and as a body of work to exhibit whenever he wanted.
+However, Sargent was initially reluctant to part with his collection of watercolors, preferring to keep them close for his enjoyment and as a body of work to exhibit whenever he wanted.

 The two museums exhibited their joint holdings together for the first time in 2013-14, showing about 90 artworks, including some related oil paintings in addition to the watercolors.
 However, Sargent made several hundred watercolors throughout his career, and many significant American museums own a few.
-Additionally, Sargent’s watercolors routinely appear in a variety of special exhibitions dedicated to the artist, the Gilded Age, and watercolor in American art.
-Pay attention to exhibitions announcements, and you’ll likely find many chances to see them.
+Additionally, Sargent’s watercolors routinely appear in various special exhibitions dedicated to the artist, the Gilded Age, and watercolor in American art.
+Pay attention to exhibition announcements; you’ll likely find many chances to see them.

 Footnotes